We are growing and looking for the following positions for the 2021-2022 school year:

 Movement breaks are crucial for maintaining attention for learning, so every student has 45-minutes of scheduled movement classes daily in addition to a recess.

-LAB utilizes The Leader in Me to teach 21st-century leadership and life skills to students to create a culture of student empowerment based on the idea that every child can be a leader.
+Lakes & Bridges utilizes The Leader in Me to teach 21st-century leadership and life skills to students to create a culture of student empowerment based on the idea that every child can be a leader.

 Friday afternoons after lunch are devoted to activities for students to Learn, Experience, Apply and Participate (LEAP) in various activities and clubs that extend and enrich classroom instruction.